naorz/stocks-ws/README.md

 ### 1. Fetch and Display Stocks

-fetch the initial list of stocks from the server and display these stocks on the screen.
+Fetch the initial list of stocks from the server and display these stocks on the screen.

 ### 2. Subscription Management